About Baghdad without a Map and Other Misadventures in Arabia

 With razor-sharp wit and insight, intrepid journalist Tony Horwitz gets beyond solemn newspaper headlines and romantic myths of Arabia to offer startling close-ups of a volatile region few Westerners understand.
 His quest for hot stories takes him from the tribal wilds of Yemen to the shell-pocked shores of Lebanon; from the malarial sands of the Sudan to the eerie souks of Saddam Hussein’s Iraq, a land so secretive that even street maps and weather reports are banned.

 As an oasis in the Empty Quarter, a veiled woman offers tea and a mysterious declaration of love.
 In Cairo, “politeness police” patrol seedy nightclubs to ensure that belly dancers don’t show any belly.
 And at the Ayatollah’s funeral in Tehran a mourner chants, “Death to America,” then confesses to the author his secret dream—to visit Disneyland.

 Careening through thirteen Muslim countries and Israel, Horwitz travels light, packing a keen eye, a wicked sense of humor, and chutzpah in almost suicidal measure.
 This wild and comic tale of Middle East misadventure reveals a fascinating world in which the ancient and the modern collide.

-Tony Horwitz is a native of Washington, D.C., and a graduate of Brown University and Columbia University’s Graduate School of Journalism.
-As a foreign correspondent, he covered wars in the Middle East, Africa, and Europe, mainly for the Wall Street… More about Tony Horwitz
+Tony Horwitz was a native of Washington, D.C., and a graduate of Brown University and Columbia University’s Graduate School of Journalism.
+As a newspaper reporter he spent a decade overseas, mainly covering wars and conflict in the Middle East, Africa,… More about Tony Horwitz